Skip to content

 # Morning: Write code with Claude

-ctxloom run --plugin claude-code "implement the auth module"
+ctxloom run --llm claude-code "implement the auth module"

 # When done, compact the session (or let it auto-compact on context limit)